jnracreates/ytfinall/README.md

 ## Jellyfin integration

 - Creates a private `ytfinall - <username>` library on first login
-- YouTubeMetadata set as the primary metadata fetcher
 - Real-time monitoring enabled
 - Users keep access to their existing Jellyfin libraries
 - Users never see each other's ytfinall libraries